Grammarly · Grammarly Privacy Policy · View original document ↗

 What it is

-If you use Grammarly from outside the US, your personal data — including your writing — is transferred to and stored in the United States, where different privacy laws apply.
+If you use Grammarly from outside the US, your personal data will be sent to and stored on servers in the United States, where privacy laws may offer less protection than in your home country.

 Consumer impact (what this means for users)